HOME>SOUTHERN WV>NEW RIVER COALFIELD>CARLISLE & WHIPPLE

 I am lumping these two together because I can't tell where one ends and the other begins.

 The first company at Whipple was Justis Collins' Whipple Colliery Co.
 An explosion at the mine in 1907 killed 16 miners.
-The Whipple mine closed
+The Whipple mine was later the property of

 in 1957.